revaturelabs/interviewquestions/Java/Java Basics/Control Flow Statements.md

     <summary><b> Show Answer </b></summary>
 <blockquote>

 Looping statements are used to do repeatative tasks.
 If one process has to be done more than onece, we will use looping statement.
-The three types of looping statements are,
+The three types of looping statements are:
   - for
   - while
   - do